A platform for student podcasts

 A writing course

-From Scratch Media is the result of a four-year journey to design Research for Professional Writers, a mandatory first-year course in York University's Honours program in Professional Writing.
+From Scratch Media is the result of a multi-year journey to design Research for Professional Writers, a mandatory first-year course in York University's Honours program in Professional Writing.
 The course proposes to build foundational research skills for writers in diverse contexts, from journalism to corporate environments.
 This challenge illuminates the variability of benchmarks of effective research and points to strategies for uncovering these benchmarks as a primary course objective.

 The course is oriented around a multi-stage project: producing an episode for a narrative-style investigative podcast show published by FSM.
 The context of the show supplies the criteria for the assignment; students work together through weekly activities to derive ‘best practices’ on issues from methods of attribution to number and type of sources.